The Generational Divide - and the Grief No One Talks About

 “Why is it so hard to say ‘I’m sorry’?”

-And that’s where rupture lives.
+And this is where relationship rupture lives.

+Not always in abuse or cruelty.
 But in two generations speaking completely different emotional languages.

 The Hardest Part: Letting Go of the Hope